Michael Halliday: Language in society

 The final volume of Halliday's 10 volumes of Collected Papers is called Language in society, reflecting his theoretical and methodological connection to language as first and foremost concerned with "acts of meaning".
 This volume contains many of his early papers, in which he argues for a deep connection between language and social structure.
 Halliday argues that language does not exist merely to reflect social structure.
 For instance, he writes:

 Studies in child language development

-In enumerating his claims about the trajectory of children's language development, Halliday eschews the metaphor of "acquisition", in which language is considered a static product which the child takes on when sufficient exposure to natural language enables "parameter setting".
+In enumerating his claims about the trajectory of children's language development, Halliday eschews the metaphor of "acquisition", in which language is considered a static product that the child takes on when sufficient exposure to natural language enables "parameter setting".
 By contrast, for Halliday what the child develops is a "meaning potential".
 Learning language is Learning how to mean, the name of his well-known early study of a child's language development.

 Halliday (1975) identifies seven functions that language has for children in their early years.
 For Halliday, children are motivated to develop language because it serves certain purposes or functions for them.
-The first four functions help the child to satisfy physical, emotional and social needs.
+The first four functions help the child to satisfy physical, emotional, and social needs.
 Halliday calls them instrumental, regulatory, interactional, and personal functions.